Long Range Rifle Classes – Journey to a Mile –

 Some of us are not in that position.
 Show up with a $700 Rem 700 .308 with a $900 scope and factory Federal Gold Match and you will be fine.
 Heck a Ruger American 6.5 Creedmoor with a SWFA $300 scope will be just fine.

-Show up with custom guns, hand loads, a high end scope and lots of expensive gear and this training in Wyoming will be easier for you, and when the guy with the $750 setup out-shoots you on some targets, he will feel more proud. 🙂 Bring what you have, and borrow the rest from us.
+Show up with custom guns, hand loads, a high end scope and lots of expensive gear and this private long range precision rifle training will be easier for you, and when the guy with the $750 setup out-shoots you on some targets, he will feel more proud. 🙂 Bring what you have, and borrow the rest from us.
 Don’t have any gear or guns?
 Use ours.
 Contact us for more information about gear for our long range precision rifle training in Wyoming.
 Our goal is to share with you the joy and satisfaction of shooting long range!

 Equipment for long range precision rifle training in Wyoming: